abdulmunimjemal/SimpleCalculator/README.md

 ## Future Improvements
 Here are some areas where the Simple Calculator project can be further improved:

+**Improved GUI:** Implement a more user-friendly graphical user interface.

 **Error handling:** Implement error handling mechanisms to handle scenarios such as an invalid input.